 However, if I had to choose between the two, experience was always the decisive factor.

 When starting out, you can still get some experience by taking on freelance projects of all sorts or doing design work for friends or family.

-There are several online platforms, such as Upwork that match clients with freelancers.
+There are several online platforms, like Upwork or Fiverr that match clients with freelancers.
 You can list your services there to get your first design client.